Towards Explaining Distribution Shifts

-Therefore, we propose a novel framework for explaining distribution shifts, such as, showing how features have changed or how groups within the distributions have shifted.
+Therefore, we propose a novel framework for explaining distribution shifts, such as showing how features have changed or how groups within the distributions have shifted.
 Since a distribution shift can be seen as a movement from a source distribution $\xvec \sim \sourceD$ to a target distribution $\yvec \sim \targetD$, we define a distribution shift explanation as a transport map $T(\xvec)$ which maps a point in our source distribution onto a point in our target distribution.
 For example, under this framework, the typical distribution shift explanation via mean shift can be written as $T(\xvec) = \xvec + (\mu_{\yvec} - \mu_{\xvec})$.
 Intuitively, these transport maps can be thought of as a functional approximation of how the source distribution could have moved in a distribution space to become our target distribution.
 However, without making assumptions on the type of shift, there exist many possible mappings that explain the shift (see \autoref{ssec:examples-of-infinite-mappings} for examples).
 Thus, we leverage prior optimal transport work to define an ideal distribution shift explanation and develop practical algorithms for finding and validating such maps.

-We summarize our contributions as follows: \begin{itemize} \item In \autoref{sec:explaining-distribution-shift}, we define interpretable transport maps by constraining a relaxed form of the optimal transport problem to only search over a set of interpretable mappings and suggest possible interpretable sets. \item In \autoref{sec:methods}, we develop practical methods for finding such interpretable mappings which allow us to adjust the interpretability of an explanation to fit the needs of a situation. \item In \autoref{sec:experiments}, we show empirical results on real-world tabular datasets demonstrating how our explanations and our PercentExplained metric can aid an operator in understanding how a distribution has shifted. \item In \autoref{sec:extending-to-explaining-image-shifts}, we use latent transport mappings and Image-to-Image translation methods to extend this approach to explain image-based shifts such as investigating how the staining of histopathological images varies across a hospital network. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item In \autoref{sec:explaining-distribution-shift}, we define intrinsically interpretable transport maps by constraining a relaxed form of the optimal transport problem to only search over a set of interpretable mappings and suggest possible interpretable sets.
+Also, we suggest methods for explaining image-based shifts such as distributional counterfactual examples. \item In \autoref{sec:methods}, we develop practical methods and a PercentExplained metric for finding intrinsically interpretable mappings which allow us to adjust the interpretability of an explanation to fit the needs of a situation. \item In \autoref{sec:experiments}, we show empirical results on real-world tabular, text, and image-based datasets demonstrating how our explanations can aid an operator in understanding how a distribution has shifted. \end{itemize}